 The most immediate and direct approach to control SPWF in vegetables is through the use of insecticides.
-Presently. growers can whiteflies with chemicals in the following ways: a responsive approach using contact foliar applied insecticides or an insect growth regulator, a prophylactic approach using a soil applied systemic insecticide, or a combination of foliar and soil applied insecticides.
+Presently, growers can control whiteflies with chemicals in the following ways: a responsive approach using contact foliar applied insecticides or an insect growth regulator, a prophylactic approach using a soil applied systemic insecticide, or a combination of foliar and soil applied insecticides.
 These approaches are aimed at preventing adults from colonizing plants and depositing large numbers of eggs.
 Although mortality to nymphs from contact foliar sprays does occur, coverage with conventional application equipment is not usually adequate enough to control a large proportion of the nymph population, especially on lower leaves.

 Foliar Responsive Approach.
 The use of insecticides to suppress populations is dependent on several factors.
 First, the residual effectiveness of foliar insecticides is related to the duration of adult migration.
 If adults are continually moving into a field, repeated application may be necessary to prevent significant colonization.
-The residual of the insecticides and the rate at which the plant grows will also affect the performance of an individual In addition, good spray application. coverage is necessary even for activity against adult populations.
-Combinations of (esfenvaluarate. pyrethroids bifenthrin. lamba-cyhalothrin or fenthropropin) and organopshosphates (acephate, chlorpyrifos), cabamates (Vydate , or Lannate) can provide short term residual knockdown (1-3 days) of adult populations.
+The residual of the insecticides and the rate at which the plant grows will also affect the performance of an individual application.
+In addition, good spray coverage is necessary even for activity against adult populations.
+Combinations of (esfenvaluarate. pyrethroids bifenthrin. lamba-cyhalothrin or fenthropropin) and organopshosphates (acephate, chlorpyrifos), cabamates (Vydate, Lannate) can provide short term residual knockdown (1-3 days) of adult populations.
 These products work primarily against the adults, but with thorough coverage, can kill nymphs.
 Neonicotinoid foliar products such as acetamidiprid (Assail) and dinotefuron (Venom/Scorpion) have translaminar activity and provide more residual (4-10 d) control of adults.
+The new feeding blockers (PQZ and Sefina) can provide excellent control of adults and when used in a program, can significantly suppress CYSDV.
 However, these products also provide good residual (11-14 d) control of nymphs on treated leaves.
-Exirel (cyazypyr) is also an effective insecticide alternative against both adults and nymphs (~14 d residual).
-It will also control leafminers, cabbage looper and beet armyworm.
+Exirel and Minecto Pro (cyazypyr) are also effective alternatives against both adults and nymphs (~14 d residual).
+They will also control leafminers, cabbage looper and beet armyworm, and Minecto Pro will provide spider mite activity due to the inclusion of abamectin.